ferrants/canvio/README.md

-h4.
 See live here:

 http://172.24.237.1:7080/

-h4.
-Run a node.js server with
+Run a node.js server with:

 `coffee server.coffee`